Constitutional Provisions

 Views and Concluding Observations of United Nations Treaty Bodies

-In 2012, the UN High Commissioner for Human Rights referred to events in Zhanaozen, when some 15 people were killed and dozens injured after police fired live rounds into crowds of people.
+In 2012, the UN High Commissioner for Human Rights rhad eferred to the events in Zhanaozen, when some 15 people were killed and dozens injured after police fired live rounds into crowds of people.
 Several UN special procedures mandate holders sent a joint communication regarding allegations of widespread acts of violence and excessive use of force against protesters in Zhanaozen.
 The Special Rapporteur on torture expressed concern at the reported incidence of violence and excessive use of force by law enforcement officials against the protesters.

 Regional